Directed by: Danny Boyle || Produced by: Andrew Macdonald

 What saves this movie from complete failure are the amazing visuals and Cillian’s performance.
 Sunshine is a beautiful film to look at, and Murphy’s highbrow acting elevates this modest sci-fi flick above mediocrity.
 Still, it’s hard to rely on the production values too much when Sunshine remains very much a character-drive narrative, and not an experimental picture a la Stanley Kubrick’s 2001: A Space Odyssey (1968) or Terrence Malick’s The Tree of Life (2011).
 Don’t get me wrong, the visual effects are indeed spectacular, it’s just the lack of any compelling story or characters is too deep a void for any special FX, however spectacular, to fill.

 As for Murphy’s acting in the lead role, it is indeed strong as expected (so is everyone’s, for that matter), but again, due to the lackluster screenplay, he isn’t given much to work with as a character.
-There can’t be much tension or drama when every character is interchangeable, and that’s the principle reason I couldn’t connect with the narrative and emotional stakes of this film.
+There can’t be much tension or drama when every character is interchangeable, and that’s the principal reason I couldn’t connect with the narrative and emotional stakes of this film.
 Its cast do their best, but their best wasn’t enough for me.

 When all things are said and done, this movie ends up being a mere halfway-decent Alien-clone, but an entertaining one at that.
 I expected more from Boyle, though, as well as far stronger characterizations from screenwriter Alex Garland.
 The script is the cheapest part of movie-production, people, and you’re all better filmmakers than this!